rain2108/ML-assignment-model-comparison/README.md

 ---

 ### 🔍 Key Technical Details

-#### 1. Backbone (C3 vs. C2f)
+1. **Backbone (C3 vs. C2f):**
    - **C3 (YOLOv5):** A feature map is split by a C3 module, which then processes one half using a sequence of "Bottleneck" convolutions before concatenating it with the other, unprocessed half.
    - **C2f (YOLOv8):** This evolution is more intricate.
 The feature map is also divided, but all intermediate outputs from its bottleneck series are sent for final concatenation.
 This offers richer feature information and a more comprehensive "path" for gradients.

-#### 2. Head (Coupled vs. Decoupled)
+2. **Head (Coupled vs. Decoupled):**
-- **YOLOv5 (Coupled):** The class, objectness, and bounding box coordinates are all predicted by a single set of convolutional layers, which may cause task conflicts.
+   - **YOLOv5 (Coupled):** The bounding box coordinates, the class (rock, paper, scissor), and the "objectness" (is there an object here?) are all predicted by a single set of convolutional layers.
+This could lead to conflict.
-- **YOLOv8 (Decoupled):** The classification and regression components are distinct sub-networks.
-One focuses on “what is this?” while the other focuses on “where is this?”, improving accuracy.
+   - **YOLOv8 (Decoupled):** The classification and regression parts of the model are distinct, thin sub-networks, or "heads."
+This reduces task conflict and increases accuracy.

-#### 3. Head (Anchor-Based vs. Anchor-Free)
+3. **Head (Anchor-Based vs. Anchor-Free):**
-- **YOLOv5 (Anchor-Based):** Uses pre-defined anchor boxes (priors) of different sizes and shapes.
+   - **YOLOv5:** Uses pre-existing anchor boxes (priors).
-- **YOLOv8 (Anchor-Free):** Predicts width, height, and center directly, improving generalization to irregular objects.
+   - **YOLOv8:** Predicts object center `(x, y)` and `(width, height)` directly — easier to train and generalizes better to irregular shapes.

-#### 4. Loss Function (Objectness vs. DFL)
+4. **Loss Function (Objectness vs. DFL):**
-- **YOLOv5:** Uses “objectness” loss to learn confidence about anchor boxes containing objects.
+   - **YOLOv5:** Uses objectness loss to teach the model when an anchor box contains an object.
-- **YOLOv8:** Removes objectness loss and adds **Distribution Focal Loss (DFL)** for bounding box regression, learning probability distributions around box coordinates for stability and precision.
+   - **YOLOv8:** Adds Distribution Focal Loss (DFL) for bounding box regression, learning probability distributions around box coordinates for stable, accurate box learning.

+---

 ## 📊 Experiments / Results Summary